 Some crisis messages are especially urgent.
 Some common examples include flight delays, tour modifications, and hotel cancellations.
 Travel companies don’t want their customers to discover that their flight has been canceled or delayed when they arrive at the airport.

 Push notifications are a great way to proactively alert customers to changes that directly affect them.
 Bots are capable of sending customers push notifications when an urgent or important change takes place.

 While a useful tool, it’s key not to overuse push notifications.
-94% of customers don’t mind receiving a push notification each week but only 63% will tolerate two.
+In fact, 43% of users said receiving 2-5 weekly push notifications will cause them to disable the notifications.
 So, make sure they’re reserved for only top-priority communications and are short and to the point.

 Bots can play a valuable role in travel companies’ crisis response strategies.
 However, this scenario only scratches the surface of the value a bot can bring.